Desmond Patrick Costello: University studies

-Exeter and the New Zealand Army

-Costello was in 1936 appointed lecturer in classics at the University College of the South West, Exeter, a position from which he was dismissed in 1940 because of his left-wing political activities and his associations with a student who had been convicted of an offence under the Official Secrets Act.
-He then enlisted in 2nd New Zealand Division, and in the following year he sailed for Greece with 21st Battalion and was subsequently evacuated to Crete and then Cairo.
+In 1936 Costello was appointed lecturer in classics at the University College of the South West in Exeter, a position from which he was dismissed in 1940 because of his left-wing political activities and his associations with a student who had been convicted of an offence under the Official Secrets Act.

+WWII and diplomatic service

+Army service

+Following his dismissal Costello enlisted in the 2nd New Zealand Division, and in 1941 sailed for Greece with the 21st Battalion, later being evacuated to Crete and then Cairo.
 After attending an officer training school he was commissioned second lieutenant and joined the Long Range Desert Group.
-In 1942 he was seconded to Eighth Army GCHQ but was later transferred back to 2nd New Zealand Division as divisional intelligence officer to General Freyberg, and promoted captain.
+In 1942 he was seconded to Eighth Army GCHQ, but was later transferred back to the 2nd New Zealand Division as divisional intelligence officer to General Freyberg, and promoted to captain.

-Moscow
+Moscow posting

 Because of his knowledge of Russian, Costello was seconded to the New Zealand Department of External Affairs in May 1944 and in August arrived in Moscow with the New Zealand Minister to open the new Legation.
 In 1945 he was recalled to the Army and as Major Costello was one of a party sent to Poland, ostensibly to arrange the repatriation of liberated British and Commonwealth prisoners, but also to report on conditions there.
 While in Poland, Costello visited and wrote a report on Majdanek concentration camp and talked to two survivors from Auschwitz.
 His report covered both camps.
 It was widely circulated in London including to other embassies and the press.

 Between July and October 1946 he was a member of the New Zealand delegation at the Paris Peace Conference.
 During his time in Moscow, Costello got to know the Russian author Boris Pasternak, and was instrumental in getting to Pasternak's sisters in Oxford (via others at the Legation and his friend Dan Davin in Oxford) some of his famous novel Doctor Zhivago.
 In 1950 Costello closed the Legation in Moscow, following a change of Government in New Zealand.

 Costello's despatches from Moscow were so well-informed and penetrating as to suggest to some critics that he had sources beyond those available to other diplomats, and he was thus a spy.
 There is no evidence for this suggestion beyond the standard of the reports, which are attributable to the force of Costello's mind and his knowledge of Russian; in any event, it would have been foolish for the Russian authorities to have given him information not otherwise available, and thus draw attention to him.